belumume/devsecops-sentinel/README.md

 The solution follows least-privilege principles.
 Each Lambda has only the permissions it needs:

-- WebhookHandler: Can start Step Functions executions and read webhook secret
+- WebhookHandler: Can start Step Functions executions, read secrets, and post to GitHub
 - Scanners: Read-only access to analyze code
 - AI Reviewer: Can invoke Bedrock models
 - Aggregator: Can write to DynamoDB and read GitHub token